-Pre/Corequisite: P (RQ) NURSG-545, C: NURSG-605 (RQ) This course is the mandatory practicum section for NURSG 605.
+Pre/Corequisite: P (RQ) NURSG-545, C: NURSG-605 (RQ) This is the first of three practicum dyads specific to the Executive Leader Role.
 Practicum experiences provide opportunities for students to apply content to an advanced nursing practice setting.
 Working with the preceptor and the practicum faculty, the student builds on the organizational assessment from NURSG 545 and develops a project proposal focusing on a specific population or an aggregate served by the practicum agency.
-A minimum of 75 hours of clinical practicum is required for this course.
+This practicum course requires 75 hours of preceptored practicum work.
 NOTE: Students registered for NURGP 605 must also register for NURSG 605 in order to complete the course requirements and receive credit for this course.